-The Electronic Systems Technician (EST) program is designed to teach students the basic skills for entry-level employment in the commercial and residential communication, security, fire alarm, integrated control, entertainment, and surveillance systems.
+The Electronic Systems Technician (EST) program is designed to teach Peloton College students the basic skills for entry-level employment in the commercial and residential communication, security, fire alarm, integrated control, entertainment, and surveillance systems.

-Students will learn how to perform the duties of an Electronic Systems Technician or related jobs including assisting with low voltage cabling, basic electrical components and wiring, wireless system installation, installation, repair, and maintenance of control systems, and installation or repair of audio, video, broadband, media management, telecommunications, andvoice/data systems.
+Peloton College students will learn how to perform the duties of an Electronic Systems Technician or related jobs including assisting with low voltage cabling, basic electrical components and wiring, wireless system installation, installation, repair, and maintenance of control systems, and installation or repair of audio, video, broadband, media management, telecommunications, and voice/data systems.

 The Electronic Systems Technician training program can be completed in less than 12 months or 48 weeks.
-Day and evening shifts are available.
+Day and evening classes are available.

 Electronic Systems Technician

-The following courses represent some of the program curriculum for the Electronic Systems Technician Program
+The following courses represent some of the program curriculum for the Electronic Systems Technician training program

 offered at Peloton College:

 NCCER Core Course –

 basic safety, communication, construction math, tools, construction drawings and material handling.